A user's guide to the topological Tverberg conjecture: Introduction

+(b) The notion of an almost $2$-embedding implicitly arose in studies realizability of graphs and complexes/hypergraphs (see ($VKF_{2k}$) of \S\ref{s:intrm} and \cite{We67}).
+It was explicitly formulated in the Freedman-Krushkal-Teichner paper \cite{FKT}.

-(d) Any sufficiently small perturbation of an almost $r$-embedding is again an almost $r$-embedding.
-So the existence of a {\it continuous} almost $r$-embedding is equivalent to the existence of a {\it PL} almost $r$-embedding.
-Topological Tverberg conjecture means that this is also equivalent to the existence of a {\it linear} almost $r$-embedding, because the conjecture for {\it linear} maps is Tverberg Theorem above.
+(c) Any sufficiently small perturbation of an almost $r$-embedding is again an almost $r$-embedding.
+So the existence of a {\it continuous} almost $r$-embedding is equivalent to the existence of a {\it PL} almost $r$-embedding, and to the existence of a {\it general position PL} almost $r$-embedding.

+Topological Tverberg conjecture means that this is also equivalent to the existence of a {\it linear} almost $r$-embedding, because the conjecture for {\it linear} maps is Tverberg theorem of Remark \ref{r:rt}.c.
 Thus the conjecture is a higher-dimensional $r$-fold analogue of F\'ary Theorem stating that {\it if a graph is planar, then it is linearly planar}, cf. \cite{PW}.

+(d) The studies of almost $r$-embeddings should be compared to studies of {\it immersions without $r$-tuple points}.
+E.g.

+$\bullet$ a closed 2-manifold $M$ admits an immersion to $\R^3$ without triple points if and only if $\chi(M)$ is even (folklore);